PeopleForBikes/PeopleForBikes.github.io/content/project-standards.md

 Have questions about whether what you're working on matches one of the above example classes and meets the two criteria above, or feel that [CC0-1.0] isn't the right license for those cases?
-Let's talk: XXX.
+Let's talk with [the team].

 ## Naming conventions